hooh-hooah/hooh-hooah.github.io/tutorials/chara-lashes.md

 Then you're good to go.
 Press the big green button and to build the mod.

-It depends on your mod size, but it will play a nice sound to notify the packing is done after a few seconds or minutes.

 ## Trouble Shooting

-!> If you can't find the issue here, then check [**Trouble Shooting**](tutorials/trouble-shooting.md) page.
+!> If you can't find the issue here, then check [**Trouble Shooting**](/tutorials/trouble-shooting.md) page.

-### Uh..
-My Tatto is repeating all over the skin/face!
+### My Tattoo is repeating all over the skincare

 The Texture's import option is wrong.
-All of the tattoo, chests, and other paint parts must be in `Clamp` Wrap Mode.
+All the tattoo, chests, and other paint parts must be in `Clamp` Wrap Mode.

 You can set the **Wrap Mode** by clicking your Texture and search around the middle of the menu.